libnano/libnano/README.rst

 nucleic acid toolkit

-Low level Python modules for working with DNA sequences.<br/>
+|Low level Python modules for working with DNA sequences
-It was developed to be used as a cog in application specific libraries while avoiding bloat.<br/>
+|It was developed to be used as a cog in application specific libraries while avoiding bloat.<br/>
-The goal is to be fast so most everthing is written in Cython or C.
+|The goal is to be fast so most everthing is written in Cython or C.

 Features
 ========